Agungvpzz/Telco-Churn-Analysis/README.md

 ## 5. Data Preparation
 ### A. Data Cleaning for Exploratory Data Analysis (EDA)
 1. Fill Missing Values
-2. Fix error data type
+2. Fix data type error

 ### B. Data Preprocessing for Modeling
-1. Feature Encoding
+- Impute outliers by grouping the data based on churn and no-churn values.
-    - Conduct binary encoding for nominal data that consists of only two unique values.
+- Label Encoding for binary categorical features.
-    - Conduct target encoding for ordinal data that consists of more than two unique values.
+- One-Hot Encoding for categorical features with more than two unique values, and dropping the first category to avoid multicollinearity.
-2. Data Transformation (Change the shape of data distribution)
+- Transform numerical features using the Power Transformer with the 'yeo-johnson' method to stabilize variance and make the data more Gaussian-like.
-3. Data Scaling (Change the range of data values)
+- Scaling numerical features using standard scale

-## 6. Results and Analysis
+## 6. Exploratory Data Analysis

 ### Churn Compositions
 <div align=center>